 If the aurora is bright enough, it’s possible to see them dance from several of Saskatoon’s best patios.
 I’ve personally caught a show on the rooftop patio at the Yard and Flagon on Broadway.
 It’s also worth grabbing a beer or two down the street at the Hose and Hydrant or at O’Shea’s Irish Pub downtown.
 Or, if you're bundled up enough, Shelter Brewing Company's winter patio gives you a great view from the heart of downtown.

 Photo credit: Ashlyn George.

-If you have access to a car and a sense of adventure, head north of the city limits to catch the northern lights.
+If you have access to a car and a sense of adventure, head north of the city limits to catch the BEST views of the northern lights.
 The lack of light pollution will increase their visibility.
 A favourite destination is along Penner Road near Wanuskewin and towards Cathedral Bluffs or near the Warman ferry.
-You can also head east out of 8th street or west from 33rd street for great northern views.
+Head east out of 8th street or west from 33rd street for great northern views.
 It’s easy to pull off onto an approach or side road to enjoy the aurora.